 James DeLisio is a filmmaker based in Los Angeles and San Diego.
 His filmmaking practice uses experimental nonfiction to explore the histories and ecologies of Southern California.

-His newest film Lobsteropolis (2025) traces the passage of the California Spiny Lobster through a series of disparate contexts, and will make its world premiere at the Slow Film Festival in London.
+His newest film Lobsteropolis (2025) traces the passage of the California Spiny Lobster through a series of disparate contexts, and made its world premiere at the Slow Film Festival in London.

 His work has been supported by the Suraj Israni Center for Cinematic Arts, the William Male Foundation, the Russell Foundation, and Labocine.
 Previous films have screened internationally at the National Film Festival for Talented Youth, the San Diego Asian Film Festival, and more.
 Previously, he worked as a community media educator, and a sports broadcast operator.
 He is currently pursuing graduate studies at the University of Southern California, where he researches documentary studies and ecocriticism.